SystemsCyber/TruckCapeProjects/SocketCAN/README.md

     - txmsgs (0x10) Returns the number of messages transferred since the port has been open.
 Will return 0 if no messages transferred or txport is down.
 * Parameter(s): Variable number of bytes storing parameters associated with command.
 Default is 0 bytes unless specified here.
     - setbitrate: 3 bytes storing the desired bitrate in hexadecimal big-endian format.
+    - busload: 3 bytes storing the desired bitrate in hexadecimal big-endian format.

 Examples:
 - Turning on stream to transfer received vehicle messages on can0: b'\x00\x00' `python3 tcpCANClient.py can0 rxon`